mattclarke/advent_of_code_21/README.md

 According to the internet DP makes a lot of difference.

 ## Day 24:
-- Part 1: Brute force recursion with DP for a significant speed-up but still very very slow (~15-20 minutes).
+- Part 1: brute force recursion with DP for a significant speed-up but still very very slow (~15-20 minutes).
-- Part 2: Same but as it starts closer to the value it doesn't take so long.
+- Part 2: same but as it starts closer to the value it doesn't take so long.

+How difficult is it to change each sub-program into code?
+E.g. first program is effectively `z = w + 7`

+## Day 25:
+- Part 1: simple looping over positions to do moves.
+Sets make it simple, just need to process the east facing ones first.
+- Part 2: no part 2 as usual!